tiny-express/native/README.md

 ```

 ##### SHOULD NOT
-- C99 mode does not allow declaring variable inside loop parameters
+- C99 mode - Declaring variable inside loop parameters can not be allowed here
-- Do not use calculation in loop parameters
+- Use calculation in loop parameters
 ```c
 for (int index = 0; index < length_pointer_char(array); index++) {
     // doSomething()